Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can use the Blendtec Total Blender Classic – Best Ice Crusher For Smoothies, or you can try vacuum power.

 When covering the best consumer and professional blenders around, you don’t expect too many big changes in new models – the basic blender components tend to stay the same.
-But a new feature has sprung up in the blender market called “vacuum blending” and this trend deserves a closer look, because it really could change how you blend smoothies.
+You already know what a blender is used for, but a new feature has sprung up in the blender market called “vacuum blending,” and this trend deserves a closer look because it really could change how you blend smoothies.
 If you still prefer the best masticating juicer, take a look here to find what’s best.

-Vacuum blending refers to a blender that creates a particularly tight seal when creating smoothies, allowing users to activate a vacuum pump accessory (either hand pumped or electric, with some models including both options).
+Vacuum blending refers to a blender that creates a particularly tight seal when creating smoothies, allowing users to activate a vacuum pump accessory (either hand-pumped or electric, with some models including both options).
 The vacuum pump removes air from the blended mix, and then you pour it into a glass and drink as usual.
-If you still prefer to juice, take a look at the best centrifugal juicer.
+You can check out the top vacuum blenders if this interests you.
+If you still prefer juice, take a look at the best centrifugal juicer.

 Why do this in the first place?
 Proponents of vacuum blending claim it brings several advantages to the table: